andreobi/JETILogfilePlayer/README.md

 Description

 The application is a development tool to test lua applications with previous recorded log file data.
+The logfile plyer is the missing tool to bring previous recorded sensor data into the jeti emulator. i.e. if you have a logfile with a recorded GPS track and a lua GPS app, simply install the both app on the emulator.
+After configuring te logfile player and selecting the logfile you can start with a switch (defalut A) the log.
+As long as the logfile has data your app will retrieve the sensor and some switchItem data from the log.
+Afterwards the data will become invalid.
+If you want to test again then you have to restart the player with the switch.

-Instead of using a real logfile you can build your own test case file to simulate your test-app.
+Aso you can create your own testfile instead of using a real logfile.
+Build your own test case to stimulate your new app with predefind data.

 A free selectable switch can control the player.
 The control switch is always taken from the emulator.
 The player has four states:
  - initialiesed